 Colourful Ireland

-Interestingly, the colourful façades don’t have a long tradition at all.
-Until the mid-20th century, most houses in Ireland were grey or, at their best, whitewashed.
-It was only from the 1960s onwards that the Irish developed the courage to use colour.
+Interestingly, these colourful façades don’t have a long tradition at all.
+Until the mid-20th century, most houses in Ireland were grey or, at best, whitewashed.
+It was only from the 1960s onwards that the Irish found the courage to embrace colour.
 Rumour has it that fishermen came up with the idea of painting their houses with the leftover paint from their boats.
-Others claim that the ‘Tidy Towns and Villages’ competition, launched in 1958, prompted the Irish to pick up their paintbrushes and beautify their towns and villages.
+Others claim it was the Tidy Towns and Villages competition, launched in 1958, that prompted the Irish to pick up a brush and spruce up their towns and villages.
 Nowadays, it is impossible to determine the exact trigger.
-What is certain, however, is that Ireland has gained another trademark with its colourful houses.
-One that is now considered just as typically Irish as sheep on vast green meadows or leprechauns at the end of the rainbow.
+What is certain, however, is that Ireland has gained yet another trademark with its colourful houses.
+One that is now considered just as typically Irish as sheep on vast green fields or leprechauns at the end of the rainbow.

 Related posts